-There are still many who believe that Bitcoin is primarily used for money laundering by criminals who traffic in illegal trades and then exchange the untraceable currency for cash.
+There are still many who believe that Bitcoin is primarily used for money laundering; believing that criminals traffic in illegal trades and then exchange the untraceable cryptocurrency for cash.

-While this is not true of all Bitcoin users, it is still certainly the case that many criminals do use Bitcoin as a replacement for cash.
-Because to them it’s a way to keep illegal transactions off the books.
+While this is certainly not true of most Bitcoin users, it is still the case that criminals do use Bitcoin as a replacement for cash.
+This is done because using Bitcoin seems like a good way to keep illegal transactions off the books.

 But what you might be surprised to hear is that using Bitcoin to run your illegal operations is a bad idea.
 Every Bitcoin transaction leaves a permanent trace.
 And it is the blockchain architecture of Bitcoin that investigative bureaus are now using to track down the misuse of digital currencies.